 - Skin: some toxins are produced due to smoking, which can damage and change the color of your skin.

-- Kidneys: kidney and bladder problem may arise
+- Kidneys: kidney and bladder problems may arise

 - Bones diseases